kaloix/home-sensor/README.md

 * Copy these files to the server, when new data is available

 ### Usage
+The directory `csv/` on the server must be created manually first.

     ./sensor.py <station>

 The *station* parameter corresponds with the same field in the sensor list of `config.json`.